How to apply

 - Two references – some programmes require one of your references to be from your most recent academic institution.
 Please check the relevant entry requirement pages on the School website for more detailed information.
 Please note that it can take a number of weeks for your referees to respond to a reference request.
 We must have received your references by the deadline dates above for your application to be considered in that particular application round.
 If you wish the University to contact your referees through the online application system you must have started the online application and submitted the reference request several weeks before the deadline dates so that your referees have time to respond.

 - We strongly recommend that you contact your potential supervisor(s) before applying.
 Applicants who have researched a potential supervisor before applying are often more successful in gaining an offer for study.
 Please ensure that you do this as early as possible and, at least, several weeks before the relevant deadlines.
 If you are unsure if your research interest fits with the Programme, you can contact the Postgraduate Research Programme Director.

 Evidence of English Language may also be needed before an unconditional offer can be made, but is not required by the application deadline.
 More information about what the English Language requirements are can be found on the degree finder or on the relevant entry requirement pages on the School website.

 If an application is not ‘complete’ by the application deadline it will be rejected.
 Applicants may make a further application at one of the later deadlines and this will be considered if it is complete.

-If you would like more information about submitting your application and the admissions process please do not hesitate to get in touch with the School Postgraduate Research Admissions Administrator.
+If you need more information about submitting your application and the admissions process, please get in touch with the School Postgraduate Research Admissions Administrator.